pametnijazgrada/OpenFRM/README.md

 # OpenFRM
-An advanced costs-calculation and life-cycle costs analysis (LCCA) model – for developing, maintaining and operating multi-apartment buildings.
+A powerful costs-calculation and life-cycle costs analysis (LCCA) tool – for developing, maintaining and operating multi-apartment buildings.